Manchie/consitution/the re-mendment.md

 7. **Questions:** The Chair shall then ask if there are any questions.
 Members asking questions shall be given the rake.
 8. **Amendments:** The Chair shall then ask if there are any amendments to the motion.
 Members proposing amendments shall be given the rake and pitch the amendment to the Chair, who will ask the stage-holder if they agree with it.
 The stage-holder may then either:\
     a) State they accept the amendment, meaning their motion is modified accordingly unless another member demands further discussion through a change of roles.\
     b) Suggest an improvement to the amendment.
-If the rake-holder approves, they shall re--propose their amendment.
+If the rake-holder approves, they shall re-propose their amendment.
 The Chair may permit a certain amount of back-and-forwarding to agree on exact wording.\
     c) Suggest a change of roles themselves.\
     d) re-ject the amendment, meaning the rake-holder may either withdraw the amendment or demand further discussion through a change of roles.
 9. **Change of Roles:** When a change of roles is demanded, the proposer of the amendment shall become the stage-holder and propose the amendment like a separate motion, but only minor further amendments to this are permitted.
 Once the amendment has been voted on, the original proposer of the motion may take the stage again or they may ask the proposer of the amendment to re-main the stage-holder.